tcollier/whirled_peas/README.md

 - `scrollbar.horiz=(flag)` - show/hide the horizontal scrollbar
 - `scrollbar.vert=(flag)` - show/hide the vertical scrollbar

+Note: there is a know bug with scrollbars and `center`/`right` alignments.
+Using `left` alignment is the supported workaround

 ##### Border

 The border settings consist of 6 boolean values (border are either width 1 or not shown), the 4 obvious values (`left`, `top`, `right`, and `bottom`) along with 2 other values for inner borders (`inner_horiz` and `inner_vert`) in a grid.
 A border also has a foreground color (defaults to `:white`) and a style.
 The background color is determined by the `bg_color` of the element.
 Border values can be set with